 In addition to reviewing the completed NMP, DDA staff conducts approximately 60 farm inspections (approx. 10%) annually to verify the contents and implementation of the Nutrient Management Plan.
-Agency staff is trained in NM program standards and specifications necessary to perform the inspections.
+Agency staff are trained in NM program standards and specifications necessary to perform the inspections.
 Each DDA inspection reviews the records maintained by the landowner.
 Records include but are not limited to:

-- The following are required by §2247 (c) of the DE Nutrient Management Law: - Soil test results and recommendations for nutrient application, - o Quantities, analyses, and sources of nutrients applied, - o Crops planted, yields, and crop residues removed, - Dates (month and year) and method of nutrient applications, including type of incorporation, if applicable. - In addition to what the Law requires to be presented by the producer at time of inspection: - Documentation of the actual rate at which nutrients were applied.
-When the actual rates used differ from or exceed the recommended and planned rates, records will indicate the reasons for the differences. - \circ and - Results of applicable water, plant, and/or organic by-product analyses. - Amount and type of manure exported from the farm and the name, address, and organization responsible for utilizing exported manure.
+- The following are required by §2247 (c) of the DE Nutrient Management Law: - Soil test results, - Recommendations for nutrient application, - Rate and sources of nutrients applied, - Manure analysis provided free by State Compliance Lab, - Crops planted with estimated yields, - Crop residues removed, - Dates of nutrient applications, - Method of application including type of incorporation, if applicable. - In addition to what the Law requires to be presented by the producer at time of inspection: - Documentation of the actual rate at which nutrients were applied.
+When the actual rates used differ from or exceed the recommended and planned rates, records will indicate the reasons for the differences. - o Actual yields with documentation of reasons for missed expectations - Results of applicable water, plant, and/or organic by-product analyses. - Amount and type of manure exported from the farm and the name, address, and organization responsible for exporting manure.